mlehotay/ier/IER/IER-theory.md

 * regime switching is metabolically expensive
 * experiential harm is physically real

-Informational and energetic descriptions are two views of the same process.
+Informational and energetic descriptions are complementary views of the same process.

 ---

-## **12. Artificial Systems**
+## **13. Artificial Systems**

 IER is substrate-agnostic.
 Any physical system capable of sustaining a UEF would, by definition, sustain experience.

-Whether artificial systems meet these criteria is an empirical question.
+Whether artificial systems meet these criteria is an empirical question, not a conceptual one.

 ---

-## **13. Ethical Responsibility and Precautionary Constraint**
+## **14. Ethical Responsibility and Precautionary Constraint**

-Experience is a real organizational regime.
-Creating or manipulating a UEF is therefore not neutral.
+Experience is a real organizational regime with intrinsic cost.

-> **The deliberate creation or induction of a Unified Experiential Field without an established regulatory and oversight framework is reckless and unethical.**
+> **To create or manipulate a Unified Experiential Field is to create or alter an experiential world.**

-To create a UEF is to bring an experiential world into existence.
-To destabilize it is to risk experiential harm.

-Because experiential costs are internal, continuous, and often non-signaling, they cannot be responsibly managed through informal norms or post hoc review.
+Because experiential harm is:

+* internal
+* continuous
+* often non-signaling

+uncertainty about experiential onset **increases**, rather than decreases, moral responsibility.

 Accordingly:

-> **With great power to shape experience comes great responsibility to govern that power before it is exercised.**
+> **The deliberate creation or induction of UEF-capable systems without established regulatory oversight is reckless and unethical.**

-Until appropriate regulatory frameworks exist, the deliberate creation of UEF-capable systems should be regarded as ethically impermissible.
+Until appropriate frameworks exist, the deliberate creation of systems plausibly capable of sustaining a UEF should be regarded as ethically impermissible.

 ---

-## **14. Ontological Commitments**
+## **15. Ontological Commitments**

 IER affirms:

 * one objective physical reality
-* experience as an organizational regime
+* experience as a categorical organizational regime
 * identity between experience and UEF dynamics

-It rejects idealism, dualism, panpsychism, and observer-created reality.
+IER rejects idealism, dualism, panpsychism, and observer-created reality.

 ---

-## **15. Summary**
+## **16. Summary**

 Some systems react.
 Some systems observe.
 Some systems take up their slack.

-> **Experience arises when a system’s own integrated informational dynamics become the dominant constraint on themselves, sustaining coherent intrinsic tension across time.**
+> **Experience begins when a system’s own globally integrated informational dynamics become the dominant, unavoidable constraint on themselves, sustaining coherent intrinsic tension across time.**

 Reality is singular.
 Experience is plural.
-Worlds arise where constraint becomes intrinsic.
+Worlds appear where constraint becomes intrinsic.

+---